Introduction to Matlab Plot Marker

 Working of Matlab Marker in Plots

-Markers in the plot can be used for many reasons like to highlight some of the important points which are required for the analysis or to distinguish between different points so that they can plot them with different prints and patterns.
+Markers in the plot can be used for many reasons like highlighting some of the important points which are required for the analysis or to distinguish between different points so that they can plot them with different prints and patterns.
 We can use this property while mentioning it in the input argument using different marker properties.

 plot (a, b,’ name of the property’, ‘value’)